 These laws vary from State to State.
 They affect and are affected by each State’s individual Medicaid Program rules and Probate laws.
 Very few States have gone further in creating laws to assist the elderly.

-A “Qualifying Special Needs Trust” or “Qualifying Supplemental Needs Trust” is a trust established for a disabled surviving spouse.
+Under Florida Statute Section 732.2025 (8), a “Qualifying Special Needs Trust” (or “Qualifying Supplemental Needs Trust”) is a trust established for a disabled surviving spouse.
 Some of the requirements of such a trust are:

-- The trust must be created before or after the decedent’s death – with court approval.
+- The trust can be created either before or after the decedent’s death.

-- The income and principal are distributable to or for the benefit of the spouse for life in the discretion of one or more trustees, less than half of whom are ineligible family trustees.
+- The income and principal are distributable to or for the benefit of the surviving spouse for life.

 - The money in the Trust cannot be used for anyone other than the surviving spouse.

 Your family member must be a resident of Florida to qualify for this type of Special Needs Trust.
 There are certain restrictions about who may serve as a trustee, and in some cases Court approval may be required.
 This type of trust can be designed to protect a Senior’s right to their benefits and entitlements.

 For more information please feel free to call or email us.